USS New York (LPD 21) conducts COMPTUEX

 ATLANTIC OCEAN (Nov.
-28, 2017) Marine Cpl.
-Austin McClure from Rome, Georgia, assigned to Marine Medium Tiltrotor Squadron (VMM) 162 (Reinforced) places a rocket on an H-1W Cobra on the flight deck aboard the amphibious transport dock ship USS New York (LPD 21).
-New York, components of the Iwo Jima Amphibious Ready Group and the 26th Marine Expeditionary Unit are conducting a Combined Composite Training Unit Exercise that is the culmination of training for the Navy-Marine Corps team and will certify them for deployment.
+26, 2017) The dock landing ship USS Oak Hill (LSD 51) steams in the Atlantic Ocean.
+Oak Hill, components of the Iwo Jima Amphibious Ready Group and the 26th Marine Expeditionary Unit are conducting a Combined Composite Training Unit Exercise that is the culmination of training for the Navy-Marine Corps team and will certify them for deployment.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Lyle Wilkie/Released)

 |Date Taken: